Â

 Contact Information

-Questions about The Campust Trust coverage details, claims processing, technical issues, etc:
+Questions about The Campust Trust coverage details including mock claims, claims processing times, technical issues, etc:

 For any general questions or concerns about the health and dental plan, please don’t hesitate to contact the KSU Services and Campaigns Coordinator at coordinator@ksu.ca or 902-429-3399.